sentient88/GetdataProject/README.md

 - Note: The files within the "Inertial Signals" folders are not required for this project

-- Extract the list of names of each feature variable from 'features.txt'
+- Extract the name of each feature variable from 'features.txt'

 - Name all the columns in the data sets: 'activity', 'subject', and the corresponding feature variable name